Parkinson’s Disease: Everything You Need to Know About the Neurological Disorder

 Parkinson’s Disease Treatment

-- Increase the brain’s dopamine levels
+- Increasing the dopamine levels of the brain

-- help to reduce the symptoms of immobility
+- Reducing the symptoms of immobility

 For the treatment of Parkinson’s symptoms, the doctor may recommend medications, such as: